koeunchoi/lab/_pages/research.md

 **Children's technology use in family and social contexts**

 We study the extent to which children's technology use is influenced by family processes and social contexts such as parent-child interaction, parental stress, and family income.
 We found that parenting stress and family income are linked to children's thinking and use of technology.
-Currently, we are examinging 1) parent-child interaction in the presence of different technologies and 2) the role of parental beliefs and stress in children's technology use.
+Currently, we are examining 1) parent-child interaction in the presence of different technologies and 2) the role of parental beliefs and stress in children's technology use.

 Collaborators:
 [Cynthia Smith](https://www.techkids.clahs.vt.edu/) (Children's Emotions Lab; Human Development and Family Science at VT)